How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 5. New Sustainability and Quality Standards

-New requirements are expected to raise the overall quality and environmental responsibility of vacation rentals.
-These include a minimum surface area of 35 m², accessibility for people with reduced mobility, and additional sustainability and quality standards pending approval.
+Higher quality and environmental standards are now expected for holiday rentals.
+Properties must meet a minimum surface area of 35 m² and include accessibility features for people with reduced mobility.
+A complete list of sustainability and quality standards is pending final approval.

-If you are already operating a vacation rental, you may continue indefinitely.
-However, your license cannot be transferred if the property is sold – it belongs to you, not the property.
-Property managers may continue managing existing vacation rentals for up to 5-10 years if operations comply with upcoming regulations.
+If you already operate a holiday rental, you can continue indefinitely.
+However, your license cannot be transferred if the property is sold—it belongs to you personally, not the property itself.
+Property managers may continue operating existing rentals for 5 to 10 years, depending on regulatory compliance (this point remains under discussion).

 Do you want to contact us?